dikortis/LetsTalkETC/Episodes/Episode_15.md

-have to take a development approach was asked that starts with those kinds of questions to be able to even possibly come out with an outcome that will that will be secure or that will have the behavior that you that has some kind of assurance that it has the behavior that
+have to take a development approach was asked that starts with those kinds of questions to be able to even possibly come out with an outcome that will be secure or that will have the behavior that you that has some kind of assurance that it has the behavior that